NickGuertin/NickGuertin/README.md

 + I've been skateboarding for over 16 years.

-+ I recently bought a motorcycle
++ I've recently gotten back into coding.

-+ I work as a sterile compounding pharmacy technician.
++ I work as a pharmacy technician.

 [GitHub Account](https://github.com/NickGuertin)